draftbit/reason-expo/README.md

 Once completed, `yarn add reason-expo`, and add `"reason-expo"` to your `bs-dependencies` array in `bsconfig.json`.
 Now get coding!

-## Disclaimer

-There are some APIs missing/in-development.
-Compare this repo to the APIs listed in [Expo's Docs](https://docs.expo.io) to see what's missing.
-Contributing new API bindings is extremely encouraged!

 ## Contributing

-Find the missing API[s] that you want to bind to in [Expo's Docs](https://docs.expo.io).
-Next, fork this repo, clone it onto your machine, install dev dependencies with `yarn install::dev`, start the compiler with `yarn start`, and start hacking away!
+Fork this repo, clone it onto your machine, install dev dependencies with `yarn install::dev`, start the compiler with `yarn start`, and start hacking away!

 _Credit: This project is based on the work started in [`bs-expo`](https://github.com/fxfactorial/bs-expo/)._